Esri/insights-scripting-guide/README.md

 Welcome to the Insights scripting guide.

-This repo contains information to get started with scripting in an Insights workbook.
+This repo contains information on getting started with scripting in Insights.
 The Beta Release enables the execution of Python and R code using a bring-your-own scripting environment.
-Among many topics, we outline how to deploy a Jupyter Kernel Gateway, how to connect to a Jupyter Kernel Gateway, and tips and tricks for using the Insights console with other Insights features.
+Among many topics, we outline how to deploy a Jupyter Kernel Gateway, how to connect to a Jupyter Kernel Gateway, and tips and tricks for using the Insights scripting environment with other Insights features.
 In addition, the repo serves as a place to find and share useful Python and R scripts and creates a community around those who prefer to write code to advance data science and knowledge sharing.

 We welcome any contributions for improving this guide.
-If you find a bug or would like to report a problem in the Beta release of the Insights Console, please log an issue in this repo.
+If you find a bug or would like to report a problem in the Beta release of the Insights scripting environment, please log an issue in this repo.

 ## Overview

-* Learn how to configure a Jupyter Kernel Gateway environment (this is a requirement for using the Insights console).
+* Learn how to configure a Jupyter Kernel Gateway (this is a requirement for using the Insights scripting environment).
 * Pick a [Windows](#windows-instructions) or [macOS](#macos-instructions) machine, such as a desktop or laptop, to host your Jupyter Kernel Gateway.
 * Generate Transport Layer Security (TLS) or Secure Sockets Layer (SSL) certificates.
 * Follow the guide for installing and deploying a Jupyter Kernel Gateway.
-* Learn tips about keyboard shortcuts and important console tools.
+* Learn tips about keyboard shortcuts and important scripting options.
 * Search for Python and R code.
 * Contribute Python and R code.
 * Read Insights use cases and product documentation.
 * Try Insights in Enterprise.
-* Use the Insights console in Enterprise.
+* Use the Insights scripting environment in Enterprise.

 ### Client data limitations
-The following limitations exist for the Insights console.
-These limitations are temporary during the Beta release and will be removed once the Insights console is out of Beta.
+The following limitations exist for the Insights scripting environment.
+These limitations are temporary during the Beta release and will be removed once the Insights scripting environment is out of Beta.
-In the Beta Release, there are limitations on the size of data that can be exported from the Insights console to the Insights data pane.
-These limitations do not exist when bringing data from the Insights data pane into the Insights console.
-These limitations are temporary during the Beta Release and will be removed once the Insights Console is out of Beta.
+In the Beta Release, there are limitations on the size of data that can be exported from the Insights scripting environment to the Insights data pane.
+These limitations do not exist when bringing data from the Insights data pane into the Insights scripting environment.
+These limitations are temporary during the Beta Release and will be removed once the Insights scripting environment is out of Beta.
-* Exporting data from the Insights Console to the Insights data pane.
+* Exporting data from the Insights scripting environment to the Insights data pane.
   * Current limit of ~ 8 MB for data frame size.
   * ~ 27000 rows X 10 columns of mixed data types.

-### Required packages to export data from the console to the data pane
+### Required packages to export data from the scripting environment to the data pane
-To export data from the Insights console to the Insights data pane, the following Python and R packages are used:
+To export data from the Insights scripting environment to the Insights data pane, the following Python and R packages are used:
 * The Python Kernel uses ```pandas```, ```GeoPandas```, and ```NumPy```.
 * The R Kernel uses ```jsonlite```, ```data.table```, and ```itertools```.